 In the most general sense, development reveals a process of decentration.
 The infant begins life in an undifferentiated state, not separating self from environment or wish from reality.
 He is centered about the self.
 For example, we have seen how the infant in the first few stages does not have a mature object concept.
 A thing ceases to exist when it passes outside his immediate perception.
 Furthermore, for the infant the world is merely a series of unstable and unconnected "pictures."
 Neither self nor external environment exist as autonomous entities.
 In the course of development the infant advances from this "adualistic" or undifferentiated state to one of greater separation of self and environment.
 He decenters from the self.
 In the case of the object concept, for example, the infant now conceives of things existing independently.
 Objects now are centers of forces and have properties which do not depend on his will.
 This greater understanding of the external world is at the same time an increased comprehension of the self.
+The realization of the separateness of things necessarily involves the simultaneous apprehension of the existence of self.
 In other words, the person who believes that his wishes influence the movements of things does not understand either self or things; the person who believes that the two are separate has a greater understanding of both.